2.5D Toolkit

 Video: Recreating a short Broken Sword scene with Adventure Creator

-You can Build and Run your scene from within 2.5D Toolkit to get a preview of your work.
+You can also Build and Run the scene directly from the editor to preview the result.

 This asset uses Poly2Tri under BSD License (3-clause BSD); see Third-Party Notices.txt file in package for details.